-The United States in 2020 experienced a record-breaking 22 weather and climate disasters that caused more than $1 billion in damages.
-The previous annual record was 16 events each causing $1 billion in damages, recorded in 2017 and 2011.
+In 2020, the United States experienced a record-breaking 22 weather and climate disasters that caused more than $1 billion in damages.
+The previous annual record was 16 events, each causing $1 billion in damages, recorded in 2017 and 2011.
 Those 2020 events, including tropical cyclones, severe storms, drought, and wildfires, caused a record total of $95 billion in damages.

 The frequency of such events has accelerated over the past decade.
 Since 1980, the United States has experienced 285 weather and climate disasters causing damage totaling at least $1 billion, adjusted for inflation.
 The cumulative cost for these events is $1.9 trillion.

 As the frequency of such climate-driven events increases, investors increasingly are asking about the climate risk exposure for a property or portfolio.
 At the same time, industry experts believe that some governments will start requiring climate risk disclosures within the next few years.

 Environmental, social, and governance (ESG) professionals have had to quickly become experts in climate risk assessments, turning to an increasingly wide offering of climate risk analysis providers.
 But when a person or firm tries to select the right partner, comparing apples to apples is nearly impossible.

 “Climate risk science is evolving rapidly, and there are an increasing number of providers in the market using different assumptions and data sources, leading to a wide divergence in results,” says Elena Alschuler, head of sustainability for the Americas at LaSalle Investment Management.